-The IPBES approach has recently been described in Pascual et al. (2017), and is summarised in Table 1 below, which uses the categories of non-anthropocentric and anthropocentric, with divisions into non-anthropocentric-intrinsic, anthropocentric-instrumental, and anthropocentric-relational.
-This categorisation does not include the categories of non-anthropocentric-instrumental, or anthropocentric-intrinsic (see above) identified by Turner et al. (2003) after Hargrove (1992).
-Otherwise the IPBES and Turner at al. categorisations are generally alike.
+The IPBES approach has recently been described in Pascual et al. (2017), and is summarised in Table 1 below, which uses the categories of 'non-anthropocentric' and 'anthropocentric', with divisions into 'non-anthropocentric-intrinsic', 'anthropocentric-instrumental', and 'anthropocentric-relational'.
+This categorisation does not include the categories of 'non-anthropocentric-instrumental', or 'anthropocentric-intrinsic' (see above) identified by Turner et al. (2003) after Hargrove (1992).
+Otherwise, the IPBES and Turner at al. categorisations are generally alike.

-However, Table 1 categorises animal welfare/ rights, and evolutionary and ecological processes, genetic diversity, and species diversity as non-anthropocentric intrinsic types of value, and habitat creation as an anthropocentric instrumental type of value.20 Arguably, these are not values, in the sense that there should be someone to value them for the potential utility they may confer (i.e. instrumental values), or the intrinsic value attributed to them by humans (i.e. human intrinsic value) or the non-anthropocentric intrinsic value they may possess irrespective of the human world.
+However, Table 1 categorises animal welfare/rights, and evolutionary and ecological processes, genetic diversity, and species diversity as non-anthropocentric intrinsic types of value, and habitat creation as an anthropocentric instrumental type of value.
+Arguably, these are not values, in the sense that there should be someone to value them for the potential utility they may confer (i.e. instrumental values), or the intrinsic value attributed to them by humans (i.e. human intrinsic value) or the non-anthropocentric intrinsic value they may possess irrespective of the human world.
 Animal welfare/ rights could more accurately be categorised as being an anthropocentric-intrinsic type of value, in that they implicitly involve specific duties and responsibilities for humans, rather than originating outside the human sphere (as applies to non-anthropocentric-intrinsic type of value such as 'Mother Earth').
-Evolutionary and ecological processes, genetic diversity, and creation of habitats (see footnote on this page) are examples of biophysical processes.
+Evolutionary and ecological processes, genetic diversity, and creation of habitats (see footnote ) are examples of biophysical processes.

 From the point of view of defining ecosystem assets and ecosystem services for accounting, it is important to distinguish between the biophysical functions and processes which create the circumstances in which ecosystems can develop, and the ecosystems themselves as assets from which final ecosystem services are taken up by users.